 The Lodge, operated by Hilton Hotels, is located on SR 182 and has beach access.
 Among the many trails, a mile-long boardwalk beginning at the Lodge crosses over SR 182 and follows a route over water, dunes, and marshes.

 Bon Secour National Wildlife Refuge

 A few minutes west of Gulf Shores on SR 180, 6700 acres of coastal terrain provide outdoor recreation.
-At Bon Secour National Wildlife Refuge you’ll find secluded beach access, sand dunes, and woodlands to explore.
+At Bon Secour National Wildlife Refuge (website) you’ll find secluded beach access, sand dunes, and woodlands to explore.

 The name Bon Secour means “safe harbor” and is very appropriate for the native flora and fauna obtaining sanctuary at the wildlife refuge.
 We very much enjoy the hiking trails throughout the refuge.

-At the western end of SR 180 from Gulf Shores, the historic Fort Morgan overlooks Mobile Bay.
+At the western end of SR 180 from Gulf Shores, the historic Fort Morgan (website) overlooks Mobile Bay.
 Construction began in 1819 after the War of 1812 when Congress realized the US was vulnerable along the southern and eastern coast lines.
 However, the fort proved obsolete even during the Civil War.

 Near the fort, board the Fort Morgan Ferry (carries cars and passengers) for the trip to Dauphin Island where the sister Fort Gaines stands guard across Mobile Bay.

 Dauphin Island is known for stretches of white sand, several attractions and Alabama history.

 On our visits, we usually stop at Fort Gaines for a panoramic view of the Gulf of Mexico.
 The fort has guarded the entrance to Mobile Bay for over 150 years.